nitin230491/nitin230491/README.md

 - 👋 Hi, I’m @nitin230491
-- 👀 I’m interested in vhdl/verilog
+- 👀 I’m interested in vhdl/verilog,java
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript,css
-- 💞️ I’m looking to collaborate on ..
+- 💞️ I’m looking to collaborate on Java/html
-- 📫 How to reach me ...
+- 📫 How to reach me nitinsharma547@gmail.com

 <!---
 nitin230491/nitin230491 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.